mantl/mantl/docs/bare-metal/README.md

 Note that I am creating a partion size 50 Gigs, this is for docker.
 Just make it consistent across your cluster.

-if you have MS-dos partions make it a primary partion or it won't work.
+if you have MS-dos partions make it a primary partion, not an extended partion or it won't work.

 Additionally.
 If you hang on TASK "lvm | create volume group" then you will have to apply the patch https://github.com/ansible/ansible-modules-extras/issues/1504 the file you need to do this to is in